fwin-dev/py.Lang/readme.md

 ## Improved differ

-This differ builds upon `difflib.SequenceMatcher` which can diff any python objects with `__eq__` implemented, contained within a list, tuple, etc. However, the built in class only provides methods for getting matching sets of indicies which refer to matching elements, leaving you to infer which indicies don't match.
+This differ builds upon `difflib.SequenceMatcher` which can diff any python objects with `__eq__` implemented, contained within a list, tuple, etc. However, the built in class only provides methods for getting matching sets of indices which refer to matching elements, leaving you to infer which indices don't match.
 It also doens't give you direct access to elements that do or don't match.
 This differ adds all of that functionality.
 It also fixes:

 - A bug in the built in differ where subsequent calls to `get_matching_blocks()` returns results in a different format